richgieg/MovieTrailerWebsite/README.md

 ----
 #Rich's Movie Trailer Website

-This is the first project I've had to complete in my pursuit of the Full-Stack Web Developer Nanodegree from Udacity.
+This is the first project in my pursuit of the Full-Stack Web Developer Nanodegree from Udacity.
 It's a simple web page that's generated dynamically from Python code.
 It showcases six comedy movies I enjoy and allows you to view their trailers.

 I've included a pre-generated ```index.html``` file if you'd like to view the page immediately without having to run the Python program to generate it.
-If you would like to generate the ```index.html``` file and perhaps edit the underlying Python code before doing so, please see the requirements and instructions below.
+Just download this project's zip file using GitHub's "Download ZIP" button, extract it, then run ```index.html```.
+If you would like to re-generate the ```index.html``` file and perhaps edit the underlying Python code before doing so, please see the requirements and instructions below.

 ----
 ## requirements